 - Initial discomfort is usually mild and controlled with oral medication.

 - Bruising and swelling usually disappear within in 7-10 days.

 - Eye makeup may be used following suture removal and healing of the incisions.

 - Contact lenses can be worn when comfortable and sutures have been removed (usually after 7-10 days).

 Who Should Perform Upper Blepharoplasty?

 An oculoplastic surgeon, who is a member of American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS), is someone who is a board certified ophthalmologist who has completed additional 2-year fellowship training in cosmetic and reconstructive plastic surgery of the eyelids, orbits (eye socket), lacrimal system( tearing system) and surrounding structures.
-Dr. Taban is triple board certified by American Board of Cosmetic Surgery (ABCS), American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS), and American Academy of Ophthalmology (AAO).
+Dr. Taban is double board certified by American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS), American Academy of Ophthalmology (AAO), and a diplomat of American Board of Cosmetic Surgery (ABCS).
 Dr. Taban is an oculoplastic surgeon in Beverly Hills and Santa Barbara with expertise in upper and lower blepharoplasty.